citrix/terraform-provider-citrix/docs/resources/stf_webreceiver_service.md

 ### Optional

-- `authentication_methods` (List of String) The authentication methods supported by the WebReceiver.
+- `authentication_methods` (Set of String) The authentication methods supported by the WebReceiver.
 - `friendly_name` (String) The friendly name of the WebReceiver
 - `plugin_assistant` (Attributes) Pluin Assistant configuration for the WebReceiver. (see [below for nested schema](#nestedatt--plugin_assistant))
-- `site_id` (String) The IIS site id of the Storefront webreceiver.
+- `site_id` (String) The IIS site id of the StoreFront webreceiver.
 Defaults to 1.
 - `store_service` (String) The StoreFront Store Service linked to the WebReceiver.

 <a id="nestedatt--plugin_assistant"></a>